 Data Protection Officer

-A Data Protection Officer, or DPO, is the GDPR privacy-governance role that advises controllers and processors, monitors compliance, and acts as a contact point for supervisory authorities and data subjects.
+A Data Protection Officer, or DPO, is the independent GDPR privacy-governance role that advises controllers and processors, monitors compliance, and keeps a contact path open for supervisory authorities and data subjects.

 Definition

-A Data Protection Officer is a designated privacy role under Articles 37, 38, and 39 of the General Data Protection Regulation.
-The role is built around advice, monitoring, cooperation with the supervisory authority, and availability to people whose data is processed.
+A Data Protection Officer is a designated privacy-governance role under Articles 37, 38, and 39 of the General Data Protection Regulation.
+The role is built around expert advice, compliance monitoring, cooperation with the supervisory authority, and availability to people whose data is processed.

 A DPO is not a chief AI officer, external auditor, product certifier, or legal safe harbor.
-The organization remains responsible for compliance.
-The DPO helps the controller or processor see the personal-data risk, interpret duties, preserve evidence, and keep a contact point open.
+The controller or processor remains responsible for compliance and for demonstrating it.
+The DPO helps the organization see personal-data risk early, interpret duties, preserve evidence, and keep an accountable contact point open.

 Scope